What types of whales can you see in New Jersey?

 Although there are many interesting facts about whales, I kept each description brief to cover all the species.
 So, you may want to consider purchasing the book below if you want more information.

-Here are the 6 WHALES in New Jersey!
+6 WHALES in New Jersey!

 - You might notice some of the animals below are dolphins instead of true whales.
 I included them here because “whale” is in the name or because most people consider them more whale-like.
 To see the 9 types of DOLPHINS that live in New Jersey, CLICK HERE.